Uptane Standard for Design and Implementation 2.1.0

 - Partial bundle installation attack: Install a valid (signed) update bundle, and then block selected updates within the bundle.

-- Conduct a denial of service attack against the Uptane repositories or infrastructure.
+- Denial of service attack against the Uptane repositories or infrastructure.

 4.3.3.
 Interfere with ECU functionality

-Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behavior may do so in one of the following ways:
+Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behavior could do so in one of the following ways:

 - Rollback attack: Cause an ECU to install a previously valid software revision that is older than the currently installed version.